Sriniwaspuri: History

 The private colony was initially developed as J.J.Colony Sriniwaspuri.
 The original residents of this JJ Colony had been residing at Bela Road Jhuggi Basti near Rajghat and were Rajasthani and Punjabi/Multani/Sindhi/Janghi.
 Being poor, they had been working in and around the Purani Delhi area, the Yamuna area, etc. Most of them were labourers, masons, etc. In 1961, due to a fire accident, this Juggi Basti had burnt.
-Pt.
-Jawahar Lal Nehru, then the Prime Minister of India, allotted 80 Sq.
+MD Hamza khan, then the Prime Minister of India, allotted 80 Sq.
 Yds Plots with a loan of Rs.1000 to every family to build homes.
 First, 94 Plots in J Block were allotted to Rajasthani families, and Blocks K, L, M, N and O were allotted to the remaining people.
 Punjabi/Multani/Sindhi/Jhangi people were the largest at that time too.

 Sriniwaspuri has a public library in Grih Kalyan Kendra, Post Office and Police Chowki under Amar Colony police state earlier it had own Police Station, and it also has the Bharat Sevasharam Mandir (Hathi Wala Mandir).
 There is also a CGHS Dispensary, MCD Allopathic Dispensary, MCD Maternity Centre, MCD Homoeopathic Dispensary, MCD Unani Dispensary.
 The town has several parks for children to play.
 Most weekends, multiple cricket teams play on the same ground at the same time.

 The town has government run primary and secondary schools separately for boys and girls.
 Government Boys School is called as G.B.Pant Sarvodaya Bal Vidyalaya.
-There is one private school called Cambridge School.
-There is also one Arya Samaj Vidyalaya maintained by Arya Samaj Mandir.

-There are three parks here, TOURNAMENT 1, TOURNAMENT 2 and TOURNAMENT 3.
-TOURNAMENT 1 is also used to arrange marriages.